Apply for an Installation Grant

 - Special interest groups organizing sectoral meetings on a number of topics

-- An annual advert in Nature for vacancies in programme members' laboratories
+- Posting of vacancies in programme members' laboratories

 - Annual course for PhD students from programme members' laboratories

 - Travel grants for meeting attendance for Young Investigators and their group members

 Detailed information about the benefits is listed in our programme guide for Young Investigators and Installation Grantees (pdf).